pnnl/datalife/evaluation_scripts/performance/1000genome_plot/1000genome_perf_number/README.md

+# Inputs (1000 genomes VCFs multi-individual, with genotypes listed for each sample)

+`prepare_input.sh` downloads 10 chromosomes vcf files.

+For more details of preparing 1000 genomes workflow execution, please review the instruction from the original github repo, https://github.com/pegasus-isi/1000genome-workflow/tree/master.

 # Test Scripts used for paper final evaluations
 These scripts are for the multiple configurations used in the evluations for 1000genome. \
 They will produce performance numbers for Figure 6 in the paper.